ITNaveen/interview-questions-NT/kubernetes/part-1.md

   verbs: ["get", "list"] # Only allow reading secrets, not modifying them
   resourceNames: ["database-credentials"] # Limit access to a specific secret

+- ✅ The RBAC Role (secret-reader) you created ensures that users can only read (get, list) but NOT delete, modify, or create secrets.

 How It Works
 The Role (secret-reader) only defines access rules.
 It allows access to the database-credentials secret.
 It applies only within the default namespace.
 But it doesn’t grant access to any entity by itself.